 Video Resolution and Field of View

-The Field of View (FOV) is just as important.
-It’s the width of the area the camera can see.
-For a front door, a wide FOV (140 to 160 degrees) is ideal to capture the entire porch area and minimize blind spots.
-Some advanced cameras even offer a head-to-toe aspect ratio, specifically designed to see a person standing on your doorstep as well as any packages on the ground.
+Resolution determines video clarity; look for a minimum of 1080p (Full HD), with 2K or 4K resolutions offering superior detail for zooming in on faces or license plates.
+The Field of View (FOV) is equally important; a wide FOV (140 to 160 degrees) is ideal for capturing the entire porch and minimizing blind spots.
+Some advanced cameras offer a head-to-toe aspect ratio to clearly see a person and packages on the ground.

 Night Vision Capabilities